The Illuminati Throughout the Ages

 To evaluate members for possible admittance into the Illuminati.

-The Illuminati have always sought out those very rare individuals who would qualify for membership in the Illuminati.
-The membership of Illuminati-created secret societies provide a rich source of potential candidates for Illuminati membership.
-They have been exposed to concepts and psychological techniques designed to erode religious dogmas and – for the naturally non-mystically-minded – to ultimately result in the atheistic rejection of religion.
-One must reject all mystical concepts and thinking – including those of religion – to be considered for an invitation to join the Illuminati.
+The Illuminati have always sought out those very rare individuals who would qualify for membership within its core circle.
+The membership of Illuminati-created secret societies provide a rich source of potential candidates for actual Illuminati membership.
+They have been exposed to concepts and psychological techniques designed to erode religious dogmas and – for the naturally non-mystically-minded – to ultimately result in the rejection of all personal mysticisms.
+This is required to be considered for an invitation to join the Illuminati.

 have demonstrated a large talent for philosophy, often having constructed a complete, coherent and non-mystical philosophical system;